-In this guide, I will show you all the best places to photograph the Washington DC Fourth of July 2019 fireworks.
+In this guide, I will show you all the best places to photograph the July 4th fireworks in Washington DC.

 Plus if you have never photographed fireworks before, I’ll give you some of my top tips to make sure you get your best shot.

-Independence day is the perfect excuse to enjoy the outdoors, eat some barbeque and show off your patriotism.
+Independence day is the perfect excuse to enjoy the outdoors, eat some barbeque, and show off your patriotism.
 Or stay home all day in the air conditioning and watch the 1996 movie, Independence Day with Will Smith.
-LOL Either way it’s my favorite summer holiday because I LOVE photographing the fireworks.
+LOL Either way you wish to celebrate, it’s my favorite summer holiday because I LOVE photographing the fireworks.
 They are always so beautiful and exciting to watch.

 Since July is approaching quickly, I’ve been getting a lot of questions about where to shoot the fireworks around the National Mall and surrounding areas.